OpenSIR: Open-Ended Self-Improving Reasoner: Open-Ended Self-Improving Reasoner

 \section{Open-Ended Self-Improving Reasoner}

 Figure \ref{fig:main} illustrates the Open-Ended Self-Improving Reasoner ({\method}), a self-play framework in which a policy $\pi_\theta$ learns to both generate and solve novel mathematical problems without external supervision.
 We use reinforcement learning to optimise two roles within one policy: the \emph{teacher}, which creates new problems, and the \emph{student}, which solves them.
 This open-ended approach enables the policy to bootstrap its learning and discover new and diverse challenges without annotated data.
-Each training iteration involves four phases: \begin{enumerate}[leftmargin=*] \item \textbf{Problem generation} (\S\ref{sec:problem-generation}): The teacher proposes new problems by conditioning on reference problems from an accumulated pool of previously generated problems; \item \textbf{Solution sampling} (\S\ref{sec:solution-sampling}): The student attempts multiple solutions per problem, with majority voting determining the reference answer and solve rate measuring reliability; \item \textbf{Scoring} (\S\ref{sec:scoring}): We compute novelty scores for the teacher's generated problems and correctness scores for the student's solutions; and \item \textbf{Model update} (\S\ref{sec:problem-selection}): We update the policy's parameters with role-specific rewards using the problem-solution pairs selected by the novelty scores. \end{enumerate} Algorithm~\ref{alg:opensir} summarizes the complete training procedure.

-In {\method}, we define novelty along two dimensions that together drive continuous open-ended learning.
+Each training iteration involves four phases (Algorithm~\ref{alg:opensir}): \begin{enumerate}[leftmargin=*] \item \textbf{Problem generation} (\S\ref{sec:problem-generation}): The teacher proposes new problems by conditioning on reference problems from an accumulated pool of previously generated problems; \item \textbf{Solution sampling} (\S\ref{sec:solution-sampling}): The student attempts multiple solutions per problem, with majority voting determining the reference answer and solve rate measuring reliability; \item \textbf{Scoring} (\S\ref{sec:scoring}): We compute novelty scores for the teacher's generated problems and correctness scores for the student's solutions; and \item \textbf{Model update} (\S\ref{sec:problem-selection}): We update the policy's parameters with role-specific rewards using the problem-solution pairs selected by the novelty scores. \end{enumerate} In {\method}, we define novelty along two dimensions that together drive continuous open-ended learning.
 First, problems must have an appropriate level of difficulty.
 It should be challenging enough to promote learning but solvable enough to provide reliable training signals.
 Second, problems must explore diverse concepts, preventing the model from repeating learning on familiar concepts.
 This two-dimensional view of novelty ensures the model continuously expands both the depth and breadth of its mathematical reasoning abilities.